Next Stage Facilitation

 Note: participants are responsible for their own meals and accommodations.
 There are a number of rooms available onsite.

 Note: participants are responsible for their own meals and accommodations.
-Commuter packages are available and there are a number of rooms available onsite.
+Rooms available onsite.

 Next Stage Facilitation attracts leaders and managers, intra- and entrepreneurs, facilitators, consultants, coaches, psychologists and therapists, social innovators, and educators.